 Codebar is a non-profit initiative that runs free programming workshops and events to promote the growth of a diverse community in the tech world.
 Attending these workshops will get you working with mentors or coaches who are there to watch and guide students.

-On RookieUp you can attend design and front-end bootcamps which make available the option of working online with mentors on coding projects and job-related matters.
+On RookieUp you can attend design and front-end bootcamps.
+You can work online with mentors on coding projects and job-related matters.

 Mentorcruise is an online platform that offers one-on-one mentorships on lots of programming languages for students, college grads and professionals.

 Exercism offers the opportunity to work on solving large and small code challenges, submit your results for review and get feedback from other programmers.
-There you’ll find tons of programming languages and it’s also open-sourced and very well maintained.
+You’ll find tons of programming languages and it’s open-sourced and well-maintained.

 Where Else Can You Do to Get Help?

-Below I suggest two more options for you to consider in your search for a mentor.
+Consider these options in your search for a development mentor.

 - Contribute to open-source projects.
 The code you contribute will be checked out by other dedicated developers who might turn out to be great mentors.